MatthisPralat/Blender-Addon/material_asignement_utils/readme.md

 if your importing multiples fbx with the same materials name this button can save time.

-! warning : Be sur to have a good naming convention.
+! warning : Be sure to have a good naming convention.

 replace each **material.xxx** iteration by **material** if it exists.